 - The DNS server returns a response with the appropriate physical IP address.

 - The internet provider or network administrator can find out which sites a user is visiting.

 - Attackers can tamper with the response from the DNS server and redirect the user to a malicious site.
 For example, instead of going to a bank's website, a user might end up on a fake site that steals passwords.

 - DNSCrypt encrypts requests sent from your computer using elliptical cryptography.

 - Encrypted requests are send to the DNS sever, which supports the DNSCrypt protocol.

 - The DNS server then sends the encrypted IP address to your computer.

 To enable encryption of DNS requests:

-- In the Network section, select Use a DNS server with DNSCrypt encryption.
+- In the Secure connection section, select Use a DNS server with DNSCrypt encryption.